 I have tried to negotiate informally with with my landlord to extend my lease without success.
 Can one apply to the Leasehold Valuation Tribunal?
 Can you recommend a Greenford conveyancing firm to represent me?

 in cases where there is a absentee freeholder or where there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to assess the price.

-An example of a lease Extension decision for a Greenford flat is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
+An example of a lease Extension case for a Greenford residence is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
 This case affected 1 flat.
-The unexpired lease term was 58.19 years.
+The unexpired term was 58.19 years.